Robostorm/Website/docs/FTC/members.md

 ## Vivian
 I am 16 years old and attend Hunterdon Central Regional High School in Flemington, New Jersey.
 I have been in the robotics club for 7 years and this is my 6th year on team 12601.
 I am in charge of the engineering notebook.
 I also have started to work on the CAD team, designing the team marker.
 In addition, I have been working on the team's social media presence.
 I have been rotating as one of the coaches for the drive team this season.
 This year I hope to have a neat and organized engineering notebook that will hopefully allow us to earn awards.
 I am also a member of HCRHS FRC Team 3637 Daleks where I work on the Chairman's Award committee, I am the safety captain and work on the presentation team.
 I also actively mentor several FLL teams.

-## New Members Bios coming soon - Several new memmbers have joined and we will present their bios ASAP!
+## New Members Bios coming soon - Several new members have joined and we will present their bios ASAP!

 ## Recent Graduates and New Mentors: